augustusnaz/laravel-vouchers/README.md

 $redeemers = $voucher->redeemers;
 ```

-This returns an Collection of items with mixed model types.
-This is however not a model relationship.
+This returns a Collection with mixed model types.
+The collection items are however not an Eloquent relationship.
 To access the underlying pivot relationship, use `related_redeemers`.
 This also returns a Collection.

-## Handling

 ## Handling Errors

-The `redeem` and `redeemVoucher` methods throw a couple of exceptions that you will want to catch and react to in your application:
+The `redeem` and `redeemVoucher` methods throw a couple of exceptions that you should catch and react to in your application:

 ### Voucher invalid